Highlights from the programme

 • 11:20 Involving the people you need; recruiting volunteers by Vicky Hall from Volunteer Centre Dorset

-• 12:30 networking lunch and a chance to talk to the exhibitors.
-Bring sandwiches, cake, coffee and tea will be available for a small fee.
+• 12:30 Networking lunch and a chance to talk to the exhibitors.
+Bring sandwiches.
+There will be soup, coffee and tea available for a small fee.

-• 13:15 Doing things differently - talks on micro-enterprises, community businesses and using the natural environment for community benefits, Speakers include Lydia Harvey, DCA
+• 13:15 Doing things differently - talks on micro-enterprises, community businesses and using the natural environment for community benefits, Speakers include Tim Crabtree & Jamie Oakey, Wessex Community Assets

 • 14:15 Workshop: You can't measure smiles by Caro Hart, DCA